 - There is potentially a lot of money to be made as a vendor especially if you have tons of affiliates doing the work for you.
 It basically becomes effortless if you do your marketing correctly.

 - There is potentially more long term financial stability in being a vendor since the money coming in is being done so on a regular basis.
-Having affiliates promote your product day in and day out provides you with financial security.
+Having affiliates promote your product day in and day CAN provide you with financial security.

 - There is a lot of initial work requires to set up your product (unless you already possess a business/website).